Where to Stay in Madrid, Spain: The Best Hotels & VRBOs (2023)

 Barrio de Las Letras

 Barrio de Las Letras is Madrid’s most culturally significant neighbourhood.
-Both Miguel de Cervantes and Ernest Hemingway regularly stomped through these streets to their favourite bars and handouts.
+Both Miguel de Cervantes and Ernest Hemingway regularly stomped through these streets to their favorite bars and handouts.

 Today you’ll still find plenty of bars here- a lot of them spilling out into the wide streets and plazas making it the perfect place for some afternoon people watching.
 You’ll find most of the action in and around busy Plaza Santa Ana where you can grab a drink and some tapas after the end of a long day of exploring.